khnguyen88/GVSU-CIS641-Lakeshore-Misfits/docs/proposal.md

 - Project Status and Midterm Presentation due Mid October
 - Fall Break October 22-24
 - Class Diagrams due Late October or Early November
+- Thanksgiving Break 22-26
 - Project Presentation due The Week of December 3

-## Software Design Lifecycle
+## Software Design Lifecycle: Agile Approach

 ### Planning
 - Create System Request Document by September 21
 - Create System Proposal Document by September 27

-### Analysis
+### Analysis and Design
+- Watch videos and tutorials on the technology being used between September 27 and October 8
 - Determine the technical, econmic, and organizational feasibilities for the project by October 4
 - Determine Functional and Non-funcitonal Requirements by October 8
 - Create UML Diagrams by October 11
+- Create first prototype by October 20
 - Create Class Diagrams by October 25
-- Watch videos and tutorials on the technology being used throughout the project by October 31

-### Design
-- Still thinking but will be working on throughout November (This will be done at the same time as implementation and testing)

 ### Implementation
-- Still thinking but will be working on throughout November(This will be done at the same time as design and testing)
+- Implement first prototype by October 27

 ### Testing
-- Still thinking but will be working on throughout November (This will be done at the same time as implementation and design)
+- Test first prototype by October 31

 # Anticipated Problems